 - Credit Cards for People with Bad Credit Scores

-Another way to establish credit would be an installment loan, which can be done by purchasing furniture, electronics, or a car.
+Another way to rebuild credit would be an installment loan, which can be done by purchasing furniture, electronics, or a car.

 Change the Way You Spend

-To improve your credit score will mean that you will need to start changing the previous way you spend money and pay your bills.
+Rebuilding your credit will mean that you will need to start changing the previous way you spend money and pay your bills.
 Paying late, or only the minimum payment and missing payments will adversely affect your credit score.

 Late payments or delinquencies can affect your credit score in a negative manner.
 Payments that are 30 to 60 days late can affect you for months, while a payment ninety or more days late can affect you for years.
 Besides the negative affect to your credits scores, your lender will charge you a late fee which makes your payment even higher.
 Make sure to pay your bills on time and with the minimum of amount owed.

-Following these three smart tips will help put you back on the right path towards a good credit score.
+Following these three smart tips for rebuilding bad credit will help put you back on the right path towards a good credit score.